-Join Lynn Langit for an in-depth discussion in this video Understanding MapReduce 1.0, part of Hadoop Fundamentals.
+Join Lynn Langit for an in-depth discussion in this video Understanding MapReduce 1.0, part of Learning Hadoop.

 - So you've traveled far in our journey of understanding Hadoop and we're really at a critical juncture now.
 We need to start talking about the nitty-gritty of the programming paradigm which is MapReduce.
 So MapReduce is really what has caused Hadoop to be such a sensation in the data world.
 So let's start diving in so that we can understand it.
 I'm gonna think of it like an onion 'cause there's a lot of layers to this.
 So we're gonna start on the top and we're gonna just keep peeling in to deepen our understanding.
 So first of all, MapReduce is a method of programming.
 It's a way of thinking and it's a way of approaching data problems.